 The Big Paper Called Magna Carta Demands Our Response

 Though King John signed Magna Carta in the year 1215, followed by Wycliffe having planted the seeds of how to enjoy its liberty, Magna Carta stayed asleep and unused until about the year 1529.

 Parliament, had not met for seven years due to the despotic rule of the butcher's son of Ipswitch—the Roman papist called cardinal Wolsey.
 Then on 3 November of 1529, Henry VIII. called Parliament together.
 The times were ripe.
 This meeting released God's pent-up gumption-breath from Englishmen into the theretofore dead letter and dry bones of Magna Carta, quickening its words, raising from ground the law of the land.
 From that time forward, Magna Carta had behind it driving force—volts for its amps—; the United States of America is one of its chief results.

 To be sure, Magna Carta's first principles are best understood in light of the threats Englishmen faced at that time of its drafting.
-But the same three threats of those times that drove Stephen Langton to draft Magna Carta, again rear their ugly heads: false law of Islam, enslavement to banker's usurious debt, and to pay the interest on that unlawful debt, taxation of income.
-But further, the remedy to all such lawlessness remains—even now as then—true law.
+But the same three threats of those times that drove Stephen Langton to draft Magna Carta, again rear their ugly heads: false law of Islam, enslavement to banker's usurious debt, and—to force payment the interest on that unlawful debt—, taxation of income.
+But further, the remedy to all such lawlessness remains, now as then, true law.